 Sticker by the Autonomous Design Group.

-Of course, this system is completely unsustainable.
-Expansion of profits and narrow-minded never-ending extraction means destruction of the planet itself.
-The capitalist class seem confident they can close themselves off from the effects while the working classes continue to fight amongst themselves outside.
-But inherently, humans are social creatures and enjoy spending time with others they have shared experiences with, yet climate change, wars, famines, discrimination, financial uncertainty and other conditions lead to displacement; in turn, nation states open and close borders to control the flow of people as it suits them and their economic motives at the time – essentially also opening and closing access to everyday essential resources that, as mentioned, are plentiful enough to easily meet the needs of all human life on earth, yet are instead ring-fenced and hoarded by a greedy capitalist class, enabled by nation states that serve these immensely powerful interests.
+Inherently, humans are social creatures and enjoy spending time with others they have shared experiences with, yet climate change, wars, famines, discrimination, financial uncertainty and other conditions lead to displacement; in turn, nation states open and close borders to control the flow of people as it suits them and their economic motives at the time – essentially also opening and closing access to everyday essential resources that, as mentioned, are plentiful enough to easily meet the needs of all human life on earth, yet are instead fenced off and hoarded by a greedy capitalist class, enabled by nation states that serve these immensely powerful interests.
 And this is why we are now seeing late-stage capitalism requiring greater, more ruthless authority, as the rich get richer and the poor get poorer.
-It’s why capitalist interests always have a tendency to accept fascism, propaganda, and disinformation as a way to keep the same old system on track when society experiences unrest.
+It’s why capitalist interests always have a tendency to accept or even embrace fascism and propaganda as a way to keep the same old system on track when society experiences unrest.
+The use of propaganda explains why so many people on earth can be so unaware of this injustice, and why so many who are more aware still feel so unable to change it.

 "I have no country to fight for; my country is the earth, and I am a citizen of the world." – Eugene V. Debs